devopsexpertlearning/stop-start-ec2-instance-automatically/README.md

 ### 3. Create S3 bucket To Host UI

 create s3 bucket with bucket policy and create objects index.html and callback.html

+### 4. Create Cloudfront Distribution

+Create Cloudfront Distribution with cloudfront-function.js in 'viewer-request' and origin as S3 (Set up proper bucket policy and integrate cloudfront)

+### 5. Test it